Creating Library Studies

 Creating a new study

-If you’re authoring a study, you just need to do two things to get started:
+If you’re authoring a study, you just need to do three things to get started:

-• Make a new directory inside the directory you’re keeping studies in.
-The name of this directory will be the name you use to run it using the cumulus-library cli command.
-In this document, we’re calling this directory my_study as an example.
+- Make a new directory inside the directory you’re keeping studies in.
+The name of this directory will be the name you use to run it using the

 # 'study_prefix' should be a string at the start of each table.
 We'll use this